 However, the business use of your home must meet strict requirements before any of these expenses can be taken as business deductions.
-In general, you can deduct expenses only for the part of your home you use both regularly and exclusively:
+You can take a limited deduction for its business use if you use part of your home exclusively and regularly:

-- 1) As a place where you meet with customers or clients, - 2) As the principal place where you carry on the business, or - In connection with your trade or business, if you are using a separate structure that is not attached to your house or residence.
+- 1) As the principal place of business for any trade or business in which you engage. - As a place to meet or deal with patients, clients, or customers in the normal course of your trade or business, or - In connection with your trade or business, if you are using a separate structure that is not attached to your residence.